Waratah West

 Waratah West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects that could affect this region.
-Notable ones include Former Waratah Gasworks Redevelopment, Callaghan Campus Heart, Waratah Park Masterplan, and Hunter Indoor Sports Centre (HISC).
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified eight projects that could impact the region.
+Notable ones are Former Waratah Gasworks Redevelopment, Callaghan Campus Heart, Waratah Park Masterplan, and Hunter Indoor Sports Centre (HISC).
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.